 Good question!
 But first a joke.

-What do you call a cross between a CHAIR and an IDIOT?
+Q: What do you call a paralyzed shark?

 So there you are, plunging off a thousand-foot cliff, and miraculously you have the presence of mind to text me this important question.
 Not that impressive as far as miracles go, since by now you are either a comical you-shaped pancake lying on the canyon floor, or you just went ahead and prayed and your life was spared.
 Hosanna!
 In any case, I’m flattered that you thought of me.
 Maybe not flatter than you though.
 (Get it?)Read More »